Sberbank CEO tells Putin of huge returns on its AI investments

-MOSCOW : Russia's dominant lender Sberbank is making around $3 billion each year from artificial intelligence, a return on investment of about 200 per cent, CEO German Gref told Russian President Vladimir Putin on Wednesday.
+MOSCOW: Russia's dominant lender Sberbank is making around US$3 billion each year from artificial intelligence, a return on investment of about 200 per cent, CEO German Gref told Russian President Vladimir Putin on Wednesday (Jul 19).

 Advances in generative AI by firms such as startup OpenAI, backed by Microsoft, are stimulating excitement about the potential benefits for business and society.
 Russia, shunned and sanctioned by the West, is having to develop the technology largely alone.

-"Every year we invest a sum of around $1 billion in artificial intelligence technology," Gref told Putin at a televised event in the Kremlin.
-"And we get about $3 billion back from artificial intelligence."
+"Every year we invest a sum of around US$1 billion in artificial intelligence technology," Gref told Putin at a televised event in the Kremlin.
+"And we get about US$3 billion back from artificial intelligence."

 "The scale is serious," Putin responded.
 "This is absolutely the future.
 If we talk about the importance for the country, for any country, it is on par with atomic or missile projects of the Soviet Union in the mid-1940s and 1950s."